muflone/pulldocker/README.md

 ```

 The argument `--configuration` refers to a YAML configuration file containing
-repositories specifications (see below).
+repositories' specifications (see below).

 The argument `--verbose` will show additional debug messages for diagnostic
 purposes.

-The argument `--quiet` will hide every diagnostic messages showing only errors.
+The argument `--quiet` will hide every diagnostic message showing only errors.

 The argument `--watch` will enable the watch mode, continuously checking the
 repository for changes.